-A-35.
+A-38.
 Measurement Quality Objectives (MQOs).

-Measurement quality objectives are acceptance criteria for PARCCS for the various phases of the measurement process (e.g., sampling and analysis) that are established to ensure that total measurement uncertanity is within the range prescribed by project DQOs.
+Measurement quality objectives are acceptance criteria for PARCCS for the various phases of the measurement process (e.g., sampling and analysis) that are established to ensure that total measurement uncertainty is within the range prescribed by project DQOs.

-A-36.
+A-39.
 Method Blank (MB).

 Method blanks are used to assess laboratory contamination.
-A method blank is defined as an interference-free matrix which is similar to the field sample matrix, lacks the target analytes of interest, and is processed with the environmental samples using the same preparatory and determinative methods.
+A MB is defined as an interferencefree matrix that is similar to the field sample matrix, lacks the target analytes of interest, and is processed with the environmental samples using the same preparatory and determinative methods.
 Hence, all reagents added to samples during extraction, cleanup, and analysis are also added to method blanks in the same volumes or proportions.
-Analyte-free reagent water is frequently used to prepare method blanks for aqueous analyses and a purified solid matrix (e.g., sand) is frequently used for solids.
+Analyte-free reagent water is frequently used to prepare MBs for aqueous analyses, and a purified solid matrix (e.g., sand) is frequently used for solids.